MicrosoftDocs/architecture-center/docs/multitenant-identity/web-api.md

 ---
-title: Secure a backend web API in a multitenant application
+title: Secure backend web API in multitenant app
 description: Learn how to secure a backend web API for multitenant applications by using the Tailspin Surveys app, which has a backend API to manage operations on surveys.
 author: doodlemania2
 ms.date: 07/21/2017